 - Talk with the friends, family and staff who provided support while the person was dying.
-Often it can be helpful to reminisce with the people who were there with you.
+Often it can be helpful to talk about that time with the people who were there with you.

 - Ask others for assistance – it will make them feel valued and useful.

 - Take small steps to re-enter your social circle.
-Even if you are just sitting listening, you are connecting to others.
+At first, mix with people you feel comfortable with and who understand you well.
+Even if you are just sitting and listening, you are connecting to others.

 - When you feel ready, try to join a social group or take up a new activity.
-Asking someone to come along with you can make the initial steps feel less daunting.
+Recognise that the first time you return to an activity, such as going to the shops, club, school or work, is likely to be the hardest.
+It tends to get easier with time, but asking someone to come along with you can make the initial steps feel less daunting.

-- Aim to be gentle and forgiving – with others and yourself.
-Family members and friends who are also grieving may seem very angry or irrational, but it is part of their reaction to loss.
-Try not to take it personally, but keep in mind that you are vulnerable too and have the right to protect yourself.
-You can let someone else support them for a time.
+- Aim to be gentle and forgiving with others and yourself.
+Grieving family members and friends may seem angry or irrational.
+Try not to take it personally.
+Keep in mind that you are vulnerable too and have the right to protect yourself.
+Let someone else support them for a time.